 Asymptotic investigations provide for a different approach: Rather than providing a new method for exact inference, or for approximate inference that is guaranteed to be a good estimate on any domain, an asymptotic representation allows us to compute asymptotic probabilities, which are then good estimations on large domains, and whose error limits to 0 as domain sizes increases.
 This enables a form of approximate inference in time constant with domain size; since the approximation is only valid asymptotically with increasing domain size, this does not contradict the known results regarding the complexity of approximate inference cited above.

-DA-MLN were originally introduced not for approximate inference, however, but for the parameter learning task.
+DA-MLNs were originally introduced not for approximate inference, however, but for the parameter learning task.
 Learning parameters involves many inference steps, exarcebating the scalability issues described above.
-Therefore, learning parameters from randomly sampled subsets of an intended training set has the potential substantially to improve parameter learning times.
+Therefore, learning parameters from randomly sampled subsets of an intended training set has the potential to improve parameter learning times substantially.
 If the asymptotic probabilities are convergent, then one would assume that sampling from sufficiently large subsets would give a good estimate of the optimal parameters, by the following procedure: